Select Page

 The Purpose and Functioning

-This camp primarily served as a holding center for political prisoners, including Communists, Social Democrats, trade unionists, and other opposition figures.
-It aimed to suppress any opposition to the Nazi regime.
+This camp was mainly created as a prison for political prisoners, perceived Communists, Social Democrats, trade unionists and other opponents.
+It was designed to eliminate any kind of rebellion against the Nazi government.

 Persecuted Groups